lzyerste/quartz/content/wiki/A Programmer-Friendly I/O Abstraction Over io_uring and kqueue.md

 In the real world though you can’t always read everything you want immediately from a file descriptor.
 Nor can you always write everything you want immediately to a file descriptor.

-You can [switch a file descriptor into non-blocking mode](https://stackoverflow.com/questions/12773509/read-is-not-blocking-in-socket-programming/12775464#12775464) so the call won’t block while data you requested is not available.
-But system calls are still expensive, incurring context switches and cache misses.
+You can [switch a file descriptor into non-blocking mode](https://stackoverflow.com/questions/12773509/read-is-not-blocking-in-socket-programming/12775464#12775464) so the call won’t block while data you requested is not available. ==But system calls are still expensive==, incurring context switches and cache misses.
 In fact, networks and disks have become so fast that these costs can start to approach the cost of doing the I/O itself.
 For the duration of time a file descriptor is unable to read or write, you don’t want to waste time continuously retrying read or write system calls.

 ## Batching and readiness